 As exclusively reported by FilmTake in March, Huahua Media’s $1 billion pledge to finance 25% of Paramount’s film slate collapsed.

-However, reports are still circulating that the deal might eventually close – this is fiction bordering on deception.
+However, reports continued to circulate until November that the deal might close – this was a fiction bordering on deception.

 Smoke and Mirrors

 In July 2017, Oriental Times Media purchased a 51% controlling stake in Huahua Media for $41 million.
 The company reported a net profit in 2016 of $6 million on only $19 million in revenue.

 Don’t be confused by the company name; Oriental Times Media manufactures machine tools, formerly known as Guilin Guanglu Measuring Instrument Co.

 Since news of the acquisition in July, the stock (SHE: 002175) has fallen 50%

 If reports from China are to be believed (clearly they cannot), a company with $19 million in revenue was going to finance $1 billion worth of Paramount’s slate.

 The only thing more ridiculous about this proposition is that Paramount Pictures and Viacom are foolish enough to fall for the ruse.

 Paramount vice chairman Rob Moore is so desperate to fill the coffers at Paramount that he is willing to entertain fantasies by his friend and Huahua Media Chairman Kenny Huang.

 Paramount is on the ropes after three major releases underperformed.